unicef/publicgoods-toolkit/community.md

   The project intends large-scale collaboration and is willing to slow down certain aspects of development in order to scale up the number of contributors, increase the diversity of contribution sources, and take more points of view into account.
 An example would be the [Apache HTTP Server project](https://httpd.apache.org/).
+The DPG [Apache Fineract](https://fineract.apache.org), which provides core financial services functionality for the world’s 2 billion underbanked and unbanked, might also fit here, or it could be viewed more as a controlled ecosystem (see below).
+Again, exact categorization isn't as important how the exercise gets you thinking about a project's likely dynamics and ecosystem and what this might mean for your efforts.

 * [Rocket Ship to Mars](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.10)